mmaskeri/keyClip/README.md

     !
 Additional Accessibility privileges may need to be granted to Keynote, Terminal, and ChemDraw

 2. Select an OS flavor of keyClip:
-### Big Sur
+### Big Sur and Monterey
-*Users have reported that a legacy version of keyClip, keyClip5, functions in Big Sur while the latest version (keyClip6) does not.*
+*Users have reported that a legacy version of keyClip, keyClip5, functions in Big Sur and Monterey while the latest version (keyClip6) does not.*
 *This version should work on earlier OS versions, but may be marginally slower than keyClip6.*

 3. Move the keyClip5_workflow.workflow file into your /Users/YOUR_USER_NAME_HERE/Library/Services.
 If using, also move ChemDraw_CDXML.workflow to this directory. keyClip5 is a self-contained workflow and does not require additional script files.